asimsedhain/asimsedhain.github.io/README.md

 ### Classroom Technology Web Application🏯
 > [💻View Live](https://classroom-technology.herokuapp.com) [🐙GitHub](https://github.com/asimsedhain/Classroom-technology)
 * Full-Stack web application for managing and visualizing classroom data for the Classroom Technology Department.
-* Allows employees to keep a record of the classrooms in the university and their current status.
+* Allows employee to keep a record of the classrooms in the university and their current status.
 * Developed the user interface, backend interface, user authentication, database, and data models.
 * Currently being used by part-time staff at the UT Tyler Classroom Technology department.
 > *HTML/CSS* *JavaScript* *Node.js* *Express* *Heroku* *MongoDB* *Git*